Working With Any Number of Futures

 Failed after 2 seconds

 Because futures compose with other futures, you can build really powerful tools using smaller async building blocks.
-For example, you can use this same approach to combine timeouts with retries, and in turn use those with things like network calls—one of the examples from the beginning of the chapter!
+For example, you can use this same approach to combine timeouts with retries, and in turn use those with things such as network calls—one of the examples from the beginning of the chapter!

-In practice, you will usually work directly with async and await, and secondarily with functions and macros like join, join_all, race, and so on.
-You will only need to reach for pin now and again to use them with those APIs.
+In practice, you will usually work directly with async and await, and secondarily with functions and macros such as join, join_all, race, and so on.
+You’ll only need to reach for pin now and again to use them with those APIs.

-We have now seen a number of ways to work with multiple futures at the same time.
-Up next, we will look at how we can work with multiple futures in a sequence over time, with streams.
+We’ve now seen a number of ways to work with multiple futures at the same time.
+Up next, we’ll look at how we can work with multiple futures in a sequence over time, with streams.
 Here are a couple more things you might want to consider first, though:

 • We used a Vec with join_all to wait for all of the futures in some group to finish.
 How could you use a Vec to process a group of futures in sequence, instead?
 What are the tradeoffs of doing that?